Calendar reform: 13-month calendars

 Some calendar reformers seek to equalize the length of each month in the year.
 This is often accomplished by creating a calendar that has 13 months of 4 weeks (28 days) each, making 364 days.
 The earliest known proposal of this type was the Georgian Calendar (1745) by Rev. Hugh Jones.

 The Positivist calendar (1849), created by Auguste Comte, was based on a 364-day year which included one or two "blank" days.
 Each of the 13 months had 28 days and exactly four weeks, and each started on a Monday.
-The International Fixed Calendar is a more modern descendant of this calendar.
+The International Fixed Calendar is a more modern descendant of this calendar: invented by Moses B. Cotsworth and financially backed by George Eastman.

 Around 1930, one James Colligan invented the Pax Calendar, which avoids off-calendar days by adding a 7-day leap week to the 364-day common year for 71 out of 400 years.

 Lunisolar calendars

 Lunisolar calendars usually have 12 or 13 months of 29 or 30 days.

 The Hermetic Lunar Week Calendar is a lunisolar calendar proposal which has 12 or 13 lunar months of 29 or 30 days a year, and begins each year near the vernal equinox.

-The Meyer-Palmen Solilunar Calendar has 12 lunar months with 29 or 30 days plus a leap month called Meton every 3 or 2 years with 30 or 31 days.
+The Meyer–Palmen Solilunar Calendar has 12 lunar months with 29 or 30 days plus a leap month called Meton every 3 or 2 years with 30 or 31 days.
 60 years together are called a cycle.
 It uses a leap cycle which has equal number of days, weeks, months, years and cycles.
 2498258 days, 356894 weeks, 84599 months, 6840 years and 114 cycles nearly all equal each other.
 It is called an era, although time isn't divided into it in this calendar.

 Some propose to improve leap rules of existing calendars, such as the Hebrew calendar.
 The Rectified Hebrew calendar uses a more accurate leap cycle of 4366 months per 353-year cycle, with 130 leap years per cycle, and a progressively shorter molad interval, intended to replace the 19-year leap cycle and the constant molad interval of the traditional fixed arithmetic Hebrew calendar, respectively.

 Naming

 Calendar proposals that introduce a thirteenth month or change the Julian-Gregorian system of months often also propose new names for these months.
 New names have also been proposed for days out of the week cycle (e.g., 365th and leap) and weeks out of the month cycle.

 Proposals to change the traditional month and weekday names are less frequent.
 The Gregorian calendar obtains its names mostly from gods of historical religions (e.g., Thursday from Nordic Thor or March from Roman Mars) or leaders of vanished empires (July and August from the first Caesars), or ordinals that got out of synchronization (September through December, originally seventh through tenth, now ninth through twelfth).
+This was mangled when January was made the start of the year instead of March.